linked in pixel Top 4 Plant-Based Milk Picks for Best Nutrition in 2024 | To Your Health by Ochsner

 Most plant-based milks are made from nuts, seeds or grains mixed with water and salt; many major brands also include thickeners and emulsifiers like guar gum or gellan gum.

-• Ingredients: water, organic almonds, Himalayan Pink Salt
+• Ingredients: filtered water, organic almonds, and Himalayan pink salt

 THE BOTTOM LINE